Australia on the United Nations Human Rights Council 2018-2020

-On 16 October, in New York, the General Assembly elected Australia to serve on the Human Rights Council, the United Nations body responsible for the promotion and protection of all human rights around the globe.
-Our inaugural membership reflects our commitment to the aims and purposes of the Universal Declaration of Human Rights and to the ongoing promotion and protection of human rights.
+On 16 October 2017, in New York, the United Nations General Assembly elected Australia to serve on the Human Rights Council (HRC) for the 2018-20 term.
+The 47-member HRC is the UN body responsible for the promotion and protection of all human rights around the world.
+Australia’s inaugural membership reflects our steadfast commitment to the aims and purposes of the Universal Declaration of Human Rights, and the Australian Government’s commitment to speak honestly and consistently for the advancement of human rights internationally.

 Video: Australia's HRC membership